-If you’re going to pretend that reading this and going “yeah that’s what I should do” before forgetting everything I said will miraculously change anything, then please get off my site and go back to Upworthy to continue your consumption of slacktivism there.
+If you’re going to pretend that reading this and going “yeah, that’s what I should do” before forgetting everything I said will miraculously change anything, then please get off my site and go back to Upworthy to continue slacktivism there.

 Read on if you are retaking the bar and want to learn how to tweak your attitude before getting back into the game.

 Yes, this is a devastating setback.
 But what is a setback?
 It’s a temporary holdup.
 Thus, it is also a mere setback.